net-daemon/docs/docs/v3/started/installation.md

 ### Folder structure and where to map the Docker volume

 The `~/netdaemon_config` needs to point to a local folder.
-See image below where the local folder is named `netdaemon3` and should be mapped as volume to the `/data`!
+See image below where the local folder is named `netdaemon4` and should be mapped as volume to the `/data`!
+You can use any folder name you like to use.

 ![](/img/docs/installation/folderstructure_v3.png)